Human Rights Press Awards

 • In English or Chinese

-• Reported by professional journalists (except student categories), including freelancers, excluding corporations or activist groups.
+• Reported by professional journalists, including freelancers, but excluding corporations or activist groups.

-• Published or broadcast during the past calendar year, January 1 to December 31, 2022 on a professional media platform (except students).
+• Published or broadcast during the past calendar year, i.e. 1 January 2023 to 31 December 2023 on a professional media platform.

-• Reported about the Asia region, including Central Asia, excluding Middle East, Australia, New Zealand
+• Reported about the Asia region, including Central Asia, but excluding Middle East, Australia, New Zealand

 • Related to the Universal Declaration of Human Rights.